 The centre will certainly collaborate with non-governmental organisations to establish guidance, research study and codes of practice that can be lobbied for worldwide.

-Jeff Sebo, the supervisor of the Facility for Environmental and Animal Defense, at New York University, claimed concerns of animal sentience and well-being, the results of AI on pets, and public attitudes towards pets were “amongst the most vital, hard and ignored issues that we face as a society”.
+Jeff Sebo, the supervisor of the Facility for Environmental and Animal Defense, at New York University, claimed concerns of animal sentience and well-being, the results of

 “People share the globe with numerous species and quintillions of private pets, and we influence animals around the world whether we like it or not,” he stated.